vn971/rua/README.md

 ## Safety
 RUA only adds built-time safety.
-Even though you can be sure there are no SUID files and ugly stuff like that, The resulting package (run-time) is as safe as it was in the first place (even though
+Even though you can be sure there are no SUID files and ugly stuff like that, the resulting package (run-time) is as safe as it was in the first place.
+Do not install AUR packages you don't trust.

-properties of the resulting package are not changed in any way.
-* Packages can install to dangerous locations like /etc/cron.d, if you're not paying attention to package file list preview.

-That being said, the build process is protected as much as I could

 ## Other